 Adrian Albert Mole is nearly 14 and a frustrated intellectual.
 He is bored, alienated by his parents’ disintegrating marriage and consumed with lust for the beautiful Pandora.
 Naturally, their love is doomed.

 Townsend skewers the over-earnestness of teenage life brilliantly, covering everything from zits to the Norwegian leather industry (the latter of which Adrian is something of an authority on).

-Factoid: Allegedly, Townsend selected Ashby-De-La-Zouch to be Adrian’s hometown because of its geographical position in the slap-bang center of the country; it’s literally Middle England.
+Factoid: Allegedly, Townsend selected Ashby-De-La-Zouch to be Adrian’s home town because of its geographical position in the slap-bang centre of the country; it’s literally Middle England.